-Woodstock is an old Catholic community dating back to the time of Donnelley’s Settlement and Little Port (which became Waukegan) in the early 1840s.
+Woodstock is a Catholic community dating back to the time of Donnelley’s Settlement and Little Port (which became Waukegan) in the early 1840s.
 It is known that Bishop Simon Brute of Vincennes traveled through the neighborhood, as did Fathers John St. Cyr and John Guiguen.
 Aside from the traveling missionaries, Woodstock was first attended from Hartland.

 According to anecdote, Father Hugh T. Brady, who was pastor at Hartland from May 10, 1850 until 1853, was transferred to Woodstock in 1853.
 Father Bernard O’Hara is listed by Father Cornelius Kirkfleet, O.Praem., as the first resident Pastor, coming in 1855.

 The next definite date available is the pastorate of Father John Carroll from 1870 to 1877.
 Preceding him was Father Patrick Riordan, who later became Archbishop of San Francisco.

 During the pastorate of Father Thomas F. Leydon (1877-1885), the church was enlarged.
 At this time, Crystal Lake and Barrington were attended from Woodstock.

 Father James J. Clancy (1885-1895) attended the above missions.
 The large bell which hung in the old St. Mary Church was placed there by Father Clancy.